 A COMPLETE description of a bad day may be like this:

-You may do household chores during the day, if you do include them in your description but be very clear how you do them, for how long, if someone helps you, or if you have to take breaks or rest between activities.
+Maybe you do household chores during the day.
+Be very clear how you do them.
+Describe how long it takes, if someone helps you, or if you have to take breaks or rest between activities.
 For example:

 “I can put clothes in the front-loading washing machine; I use a basket that has wheels to help me.
 Then I go lie down and rest.
 When it’s done washing, I have a chair that I sit on in front of the washing machine.
 I sit and slowly move the clothes into the front-loading dryer.
 When my (husband, wife, partner, etc.) gets home, they unload the dryer and we both do the folding.
 They put away the clean laundry for me.